-24The long tail of organizations that were either too diverse or too difficult to classify comprise 63 percent of all claimants, but only 16 percent of disclosures and 4 percent of the declared essential patents in the data set.
+$^{30}$ Unclassified observations comprise 63 percent of all claimants, but only 16 percent of disclosures and 4 percent of the declared essential patents in the data set.

-25Table B-3 shows that we obtain nearly identical estimates of the marginal effects from a logit specification.
+&lt;sup>31Table C-3 shows that we obtain nearly identical estimates of the marginal effects from a logit specification.

-26The coefficient for ETSI in the blanket regression is identified because there are a very small number of SSO-wide blanket FRAND commitments included in our data set, even though firm's still must specifically declare to ETSI any patent they intend to enforce.
+&lt;sup>32The coefficient for ETSI in the blanket regression is identified because there are a very small number of SSO-wide blanket FRAND commitments included in our data set, even though firm's still must specifically declare to ETSI any patent they intend to enforce.